 The story of Bangkok is the story of the Chakri dynasty: nine kings, all called Rama, who have reigned in Thailand since the late 1700s (as absolute monarchs until the 1930s and as constitutional monarchs since then).
 Rama I established Bangkok as the royal capital and built fortifications, palaces, and monasteries that still dominate the oldest part of the city.
 The member of the dynasty best known to Americans is Rama IV, who was the (much fictionalized) subject of the Broadway musical The King and I. The current king, Rama IX, is the world’s longest-serving head of state, having been on the throne since 1946.

-The gaudiness and glitz are striking compared with the (also very impressive) royal palaces and wats we’ve seen in northern Thailand (the former Lanna kingdom) and in neighboring Cambodia and Laos.
-The feel here is that there’s no such thing as too much bling.
+The gaudiness and glitz are striking compared with the (also very impressive) royal palaces and wats we’ve seen in northern Thailand (which was a separate kingdom) and in neighboring Cambodia and Laos.
+The impression you get here is that there’s no such thing as too much bling.